 Why Swagelok?

-Through our long standing industry experience, R&D expertise and global supply chain, Swagelok has been able to respond to the needs of the market in providing a full 6Mo offering.
-With the newly developed 6HN, Swagelok is able to provide a holistic and economically competitive product range, along with ongoing engineering, operations and service support.
+Through our long history of industrial experience across a range of industries, Swagelok has been able to respond to the specific needs of the market with our full 6Moly offering.

+And with the added advantage of the 6HN 6Moly alloy, Swagelok is able to provide a holistic and economically competitive product range, along with our usual engineering, operations and service support.

-The quality of products helps to ensure product and application longevity in corrosive environments and makes it easy for you to focus on other elements of running your business.
+The quality of our products helps to ensure product and application longevity in corrosive environments and makes it easy for you to focus on other aspects of running your business.

 Swagelok provides: